FH-Potsdam/IDL-Website/src/site/en/projects.md

 title: Projects
 subtitle: What we do
 layout: layouts/projects_list.njk
-excerpt: In the last few years, we have been working on both academic as well as industry research.
-Below you find an overview of selected projects.
+excerpt: The Interaction Design Lab operates at the interface of applied research and transfer.
+Academic, knowledge-oriented third-party funded projects in the field of human-computer interaction and data visualization form the basis for a specialized service portfolio in contract research and scientific services.
+Here you can find an overview of selected projects.
 ---